Heat loss FAQ

 My contractor wants to install the same size appliance as the old one is that OK?
 It heated the house fine for many years.

 More than 85% of the old equipment was oversized.
 It was the thing to do years ago when fuel was cheap.
 Most people have tightened up their homes by installing energy efficient windows and doors.
 Updating insulation values and adding weatherstripping to reduce heating costs and improve comfort.
-This will reduce the heat loss and require a smaller unit.
+This will reduce heat loss and require a smaller unit.
 Larger than needed unit will cycle too often and cause higher fuel bills and less comfort as you will feel more temperature swings.

 There are three ratings on gas and oil equipment.
 The first is input BTU's and the second is DOE Output or Gross Output and the last is net ratings.
 If the contractor would size from the old unit and read the input and size from this figure, he would be installing even a larger unit then the original was.
 Here is an example: 140,000 btu's on the old unit running at 70% efficiency would be an output of about 98,000 btu's.
 The new boiler rated at 140,000 and running at 83% efficiency is going to be 116,200 btu's.
-The new boiler would then be larger then the old and some fuel savings would be lost.
+The new boiler would then be larger than the old and some fuel savings would be lost.
 Size it properly with a Heat Loss or Heat Gain calculation.
 Any new piece of equipment should save you money.
 Size it properly and save the most money.

 My contractor wants to size the new boiler by measuring the radiation.